Intervention/docs/image/api/resize.md

 ### callback (optional)

 Closure callback defining constraints on the resize.
-It's possible to contraint the **aspect-ratio** and/or a unwanted **upsizing** of the image.
+It's possible to constraint the **aspect-ratio** and/or a unwanted **upsizing** of the image.
 See examples below.

 #### aspectRatio